-When you’re planning to dispose of property left behind by a tenant -- whether by tossing it, selling it, or giving it away -- many states require you to give notice to the tenant.
+When you're planning to dispose of property left behind by a tenant -- whether by tossing it, selling it, or giving it away -- many states require landlords to give notice to the tenant.
 You may also have to follow very specific rules about handling the property after the notice period has expired.

 Some state rules require specific information in the notice.
 Even if your state's laws aren't specific, your notice should include the following information:

-- Where the property may be claimed.
 Many states require you to provide the address of the rental premises or an outside storage place.

-- What will happen if property is not reclaimed.
 State law may also set out these rules.

-Mail your notice “return receipt requested” so that you will have proof that the tenant received it.
-The receipt will be if the ex-tenant shows up months later, looking for belongings left behind.
+Mail your notice "return receipt requested" so that you will have proof that the tenant received it.
+The receipt will be useful if the ex-tenant shows up months later, looking for belongings left behind.

 Depending on how thoroughly your state has regulated this area, you may find rules on the following issues:

-Procedures based on the value of the property.
-Several states allow landlords to keep or dispose of property only if the expense of storing or selling it exceeds a specified figure (such as a few hundred dollars) or the property’s value.
+Several states allow landlords to keep or dispose of property only if the expense of storing or selling it exceeds a specified figure (such as a few hundred dollars) or the property's value.

-Sale of abandoned property.
-Some states require landlords to inventory, store, and sell tenants’ property.
+Some states require landlords to inventory, store, and sell tenants' property.
 A few require landlords to sell the property at a public sale (supervised by a licensed and bonded public auctioneer) after first publishing a notice in the newspaper.

-Proceeds of sale of property.
 States that require you to store and sell the property on behalf of the tenant also allow you to use any money you make from the sale to cover the costs of advertising and holding the sale and storing the property.
 For example, you may be able to charge the tenant the prorated daily rental value for keeping the property on your premises or any out-of-pocket costs you incur for storing the property.

 As mentioned above, some states allow you to use the proceeds to pay for any money owed to you by the tenant -- for example, for unpaid rent or damage to the premises.
 In many states, the excess proceeds of selling the tenant's property belong to the tenant, or you may be required to pay the balance to a government agency, such as the State Treasurer.
 State rules are often very specific on this issue; don't just keep sale proceeds without a clear understanding of your state's law.